JoseMorenoJ/CPPtest/README.md

 Hopefully that makes sense.
 If it is not clear it always helps to draw a sketch :D

+# Advanced
+### Advanced 02
+About allocating the dynamic memory in a global variable.
+To do that we need to overload the new and delete operators.
+- Here an interesting [link](http://www.modernescpp.com/index.php/overloading-operator-new-and-delete) about it.

 _The end..._
 ----------------------------------------------------------------------